 Sampled SFA Directors will have the option of completing the survey using the mode of their choice (hard copy or web).
 The State CN Directors will have the option of completing a hard copy survey or a telephone survey.

 We will follow up by telephone with all sampled SFA and the State CN Directors who do not complete the survey within a specified period and urge them to complete the survey.
 At that point if the State Directors prefer to complete the survey over the telephone, a telephone interviewer will administer the survey over the telephone.
-The SFA Directors will not be given the option of completing a telephone survey because they need to gather data to complete the survey and it is not practical to complete the SFA survey on the telephone.
+The SFA Directors will not be given the option of completing a telephone survey because they need to gather data to complete the survey, and it is not practical to complete the SFA survey on the telephone.

 Follow-up reminders will be sent either by email (if an email address is available) or by regular mail to respondents who have not mailed the survey or completed the web survey.

-The following procedures will be used to maximize the completion rates for surveys that are administered by telephone.
+The following procedures will be used to maximize the completion rates for surveys that are administered by telephone:

-Use a core of interviewers with experience working on telephone surveys, particularly interviewers who have proven their ability to obtain cooperation from a high proportion of sample members to administer the survey over the telephone to State Agency CN Directors who do not complete the hard copy survey.
+Use a core of interviewers with experience working on telephone surveys, particularly interviewers who have proven their ability to obtain cooperation from a high proportion of sample members, to administer the survey over the telephone to State Agency CN Directors who do not complete the hard copy survey.

 All telephone interviewers will complete training specific to this study.